-(4) Any person may arrest without a warrant-
+(5) Where an arrestable offence has been committed, any person may arrest without a warrant -

-- (a) anyone who is in the act of committing an arrestable offence; - (b) anyone whom he has reasonable grounds for suspecting to be committing such an offence. - (5) Where an arrestable offence has been committed, any person may arrest without warrant- $\,$ - (a) anyone who has committed the offence; - (b) anyone whom he has reasonable grounds for suspecting to have committed the offence. - (6) Where a police officer has reasonable grounds for suspecting that an arrestable offence has been committed, he may arrest without a warrant anyone whom he has reasonable grounds for suspecting to have committed the offence. - (7) A police officer may arrest without a warrant- - (a) anyone who is about to commit an arrestable offence; - (b) anyone whom he has reasonable grounds for suspecting to be about to commit an arrestable offence. - (8) The Minister may, by order subject to affirmative resolution procedure, amend subsection (2) so as to add to, or delete from, the list of offences to which that subsection applies.
+(a) anyone who is guilty of the offence;

+(b) anyone whom he has reasonable grounds for suspecting to be guilty of it.

+(6) Where a police officer has reasonable grounds for suspecting that an arrestable offence has been committed, he may arrest without a warrant anyone whom he has reasonable grounds for suspecting to be guilty of the offence.

+- (7) A police officer may arrest without a warrant - (a) anyone who is about to commit an arrestable offence; - (b) anyone whom he has reasonable grounds for suspecting to be about to commit an arrestable offence.

-[Section 23 amended by 2008:18 s.9 effective 2 October 2008; amended by 2009:52 s.2 effective 4 January 2010]
+(8) The Minister may, by order subject to affirmative resolution procedure, amend subsection (2) so as to add to, or delete from, the list of offences specified therein to which that subsection applies.